kavishjadon/mongodb_practice/readme.md

-# MonogDB Practice
+# MongoDB Practice

-This repo contains contains some dummy data with some questions<br/>
-which can help you to sharpen your mongodb skills.
+This repo contains contains some dummy data with some questions which can help you to sharpen your mongodb skills.

 ## Do the following tasks